Macrolide Antibiotics Comparison

 Erythromycin has activity against gram-positive cocci and some gram-negative organisms (eg. B.pertussis, M. pneumoniae, L. pneumophilia).

 The gram-positive activity of clarithromycin is superior to that of erythromycin and azithromycin, especially against Streptococcus pyogenes and Streptococcus pneumoniae.
 Gram-negative coverage is also increased with clarithromycin compared to erythromycin.
 Alone, clarithromycin has variable activity against H. influenzae.
 However, the combination of clarithromycin and its metabolite has good activity.
 Because of its good distribution, clarithromycin also offers excellent activity against intracellular pathogens such as Legionella and Mycoplasma species.

 Azithromycin retains the activity of erythromycin against gram-positive organisms but offers increased gram-negative coverage over erythromycin and clarithromycin.
-It has been demonstrated to be more active than clarithromycin against H. influenzae.
+Azithromycin is more active than clarithromycin against H. influenzae.
 However, it has variable activity against the family Enterobacteriaceae.
 Nonetheless, Salmonella and Shigella species have been shown to be susceptible, as have other diarrheal pathogens such as Yersinia and Campylobacter.
 Like clarithromycin, azithromycin also has good activity against Legionella and Mycoplasma species.
 Its unique feature is an excellent activity against sexually transmitted pathogens, especially Chlamydia trachomatis.

 Despite the improvements clarithromycin and azithromycin offer, both these agents demonstrate cross-resistance with erythromycin.

 Roxithromycin has some expanded activity spectrum compared with erythromycin.
 It has improved activity against Moraxella catarrhalis, Haemophilus species, Pasteurella species, and other atypical mycobacteria.